 Permits, insurance, and licenses

-You’ll likely focus your time and energy on managing the direct construction costs themselves as you plan out your commercial bar.
+You’ll likely focus your time and energy on managing the building contractors in calgary and construction costs themselves as you plan out your commercial bar.
 But you also need to factor in administrative costs to secure your rights as a business owner to open and operate the bar.

 Make sure you do your research, and remember to hire a competent commercial manager who has the experience to negotiate the best possible licensing fees with your community.
 Your commercial manager will even help you negotiate a viable insurance plan with the most affordable rates you can leverage.